vatpac-technology/sops/docs/controller-skills/military.md

 Stereo Approach charts can be found in the [RAAF TERMA](https://ais-af.airforce.gov.au/australian-aip){target=new}

+## Aerodrome Responsbilities
+If a controller is handling a military aircraft, they must confirm the undercarrige is down and locked when issuing a clearance to land.

+!!! phraseology
+    **ESA**: "VIPR42, cleared to land runway 27, check wheels" **VIPR42**" "Cleared to land runway 27, 3 greens" **ESA**: "VIPR42"

+!!! note
+Military Aircraft may respond with a beep to indicate three greens.

 ## Initial and Pitch
 The Initial and Pitch is a military visual approach to the circuit area.
 Military aircraft approach on the deadside, parallel to the extended runway centreline at high speed (the **initial**), then make a tight turn onto downwind (the **pitch**).
 Aircraft should be cleared for a visual approach via the relevant initial point by the **TCU controller** and transferred to ADC when appropriate.